funkydan2/alpha-church/SETUP.md

 ```

 ### 8. Bible Popups
-New in release 1.1.
+*Changed on Tuesday, 9 April 2019..*
 Configuration in [params].
-Set `bible_popups = true` to include Bible reference popups from Faithlife.
+Set `bible_popups = "faithlife"` to include Bible reference popups from [Faithlife](https://faithlife.com/products/reftagger), or `bible_popups = "blb"` to use the [Blue Letter Bible](https://www.blueletterbible.org/webtools/BLB_ScriptTagger.cfm) popups.

+You may also set the bible translation by defining `bible_version = "ESV"` (or NLT, KJV, CSB, etc.).
+If you don't define a translation, the default *ESV* will be used.

 **Note:** reftagger (the Javascript library which builds these popups) is [incompatable with adblock plus](https://community.logos.com/forums/p/139517/890932.aspx).
 On browsers with Adblock Plus installed, this causes the front page to load very strangely.
-I'm looking to changing this to another popup system (possibly [Blue Letter Bible popups](https://www.blueletterbible.org/webtools/BLB_ScriptTagger.cfm)).

 ## Nearly finished